KyleKaiWang/app-labs/README.md

 ## App Labs
-This is a playground for backend technology
+This is a website with user login system and CRUD operations.

 ## Stacks
 - [Node.js](https://github.com/nodejs/node)